Our Favourite Family Bike Paths in Ottawa

 Many parents might not know how to teach a kid to ride a bike.
 The City of Ottawa also has a cycling program where kids and adults can learn about bike safety and how to cycle.
 In partnership with CAN-BIKE, kids of all ages can learn how to ride their bike, the rules of the road and how to feel more comfortable when you hit the paths together.

 There are many different paths in the Ottawa area, many of which you can discover by downloading the bicycle map from the NCC.
 We’ve highlighted a few of these areas for you below, with reasons why we think your family will enjoy spending time on these paths.

 Nokia Weekend Bike Days

 Perhaps one of the most well-known events for cycling in the city, the Nokia Weekend Bike Days, return this spring and summer.
-Various Ottawa and Gatineau parkways close off to vehicles from May to September to welcome cyclers to the car-free route for a specific amount of time.
+Various Ottawa and Gatineau parkways close off to vehicles from May to October to welcome cyclers to the car-free route for a specific amount of time.
 Because of special events happening across the City and on those parkways, there may be cancellations some weeks.
-It’s best to visit the website to confirm which Sundays the paths will be free from vehicles.
-Ottawa Parkways involved in the Nokia Weekend Bike Days are Sir John A. Macdonald Parkway, Colonel By Drive, and Sir George-Étienne Cartier Parkway.
-With each parkway offering eight or nine kilometers of biking paths, the distance is just right for many families.
+It’s best to visit the website to confirm which weekends (the event is now offered Saturdays and Sundays) the paths will be free from vehicles.
+With each parkway offering two to nine kilometers of biking paths, the distance is just right for many families.

 Ottawa River Pathway